JustinyAhin/open-african-repository/Contributor Guidelines.md

 But we're currently working on the structure of this platform.

-An Issue was created for each individual feature.
-Please comment on the individual issue with your ideas and tips or feel free to add your own ideas on what might be a helpful feature for an open-source research platform.
+An Issue was created for the first feature.
+Please comment on the issue with your ideas and tips or feel free to add your own ideas on what might be a helpful feature for an open-source research platform.

-If you are contributing to open source for the first time (like us), check out this free series, How to Contribute to an Open Source Project on GitHub.
+If you are contributing to open source for the first time (like us), check out this free series, [How to Contribute to an Open Source Project on GitHub] (https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).